HarnoorGill24/FaceFind/README.md

 | normal | 0.70 / 0.80 / 0.92 | 40 px | 0.90 | 96 |
 | loose  | 0.60 / 0.70 / 0.90 | 32 px | 0.85 | 128 |

 > These defaults balance recall vs precision and memory usage.
-Override per-script with explicit flags if you need to.
+Override per-script with explicit flags if needed.

 ---